 - Do not cut the condensate pipe.
 The condensate pipe is generally considered to be part of the flue of a boiler.
 Any work on it may only legally be carried out by a Gas Safe-registered engineer.

 - Identify where the pipe may have frozen.
 Horizontal lengths of pipe with little to no fall are a likely suspect – they allow the water in the pipe to settle.

 - Prepare some hot water.
 You will probably have to use your kettle or the microwave for this.
 Do not use boiling water.

-- Using a suitable container such as a jug or a watering can, pour hot water over the pipe where you think it has frozen.
+- Using a suitable container such as a watering can, pour hot water over the pipe where you think it has frozen.
 Pipe elbows and horizontal pieces of pipe are good areas to start with.
 Alternatively, you can use a hot water bottle.
 Place it over the pipe and leave it for a few minutes.